CSR Tools

 Why is mapping useful in the VSME sustainability report?

-Although DMA is not mandatory under the ESRS VSME standard, it can help companies to align their sustainability strategy in a targeted manner.
-The mapping of material topics enables SMEs to link the relevant ESG topics from the ESRS standards with the disclosure requirements in the VSME standard.
-This enables them to:
+Although DMA is not mandatory under the ESRS VSME standard, it can help companies align their sustainability strategy in a targeted way.
+Mapping material topics enables SMEs to link relevant ESG topics from the ESRS standards with the disclosure requirements in the VSME standard.
+This allows you to:

 Step-by-step instructions for mapping

-A systematic mapping of the material topics in the VSME sustainability report can be carried out in the following steps:
+A systematic mapping of the material topics in the VSME sustainability report follows these steps:

 1) Identify topics from the ESRS topic list

 The ESRS AR 16 list contains ESG topics that may also be relevant for the VSME sustainability report.
-These include, for example
+These include:

 • Climate change (ESRS E1): CO2 emissions, climate risks, energy consumption